Skip to main content

 My cousin did a PMKVY course in retail sales in 2023, at a centre in Lucknow.
 She's now working at a Reliance Retail store.
 It's not a glamorous story -- she makes around Rs.
 14,000 a month -- but before the course she'd been sitting at home for two years after finishing her B.A. with no idea what to do next.
 So it worked for her.
 Whether it'll work for you depends on a bunch of things I'll try to be honest about here.

 PMKVY was built to solve a specific problem: India produces millions of graduates every year who can't find jobs because their education gave them textbook knowledge but not the practical skills employers will pay for.
 A B.A. graduate from a state university in UP might have studied political science for three years without learning a single thing that an employer in Noida actually needs.
 The scheme offers free short-term training courses, a government-recognised certificate, and placement assistance.
-That's the pitch.
-The reality is more mixed.
+That's the pitch. the truth is more mixed.

 The Courses That Are Actually Worth Your Time